pubpub-zz/ppInk/readme.md

 # Introduction

-ppInk is a user-friendly on-screen annotation software for Windows, derived from gInk.
+ppInk is a user-friendly on-screen annotation software for Windows, compatible with Mouse use, touchscreen or drawing tablet(also with pressure).
-It offers numerous new features inspired by Epic Pen, another screen annotation software, making it even easier to use.

 ![](Animation.gif)

-It offers numerous new features freely inspired from other application such as  Epic Pen, making it even easier to use. ppInk/gInk is designed with simplicity in mind, ensuring it doesn't distract presenters or audiences during presentations.
-Instead of adjusting individual settings like color, transparency, and tip width, ppInk allows you to select different pens for drawing, each with configurable attributes.
+Derived form gInk It offers numerous new features freely inspired frm other application such as  Epic Pen, making it even easier to use and even more functionalities. ppInk/gInk is designed with simplicity in mind, ensuring it doesn't distract presenters or audiences during presentations.
+Instead of adjusting individual settings like color, transparency, and tip width, stroke, ppInk allows you to select different pens for drawing, each with configurable attributes.

 because of that ppInk can be used to annotate and then capture the screens, but it can also be used to support demonstration: